Doc Camp - Spring 2026

 Industry Lunch Sponsored by

-On Sunday, April 12th, we’re offering something new, an Industry Lunch with a number of fabulous local professionals from the film industry, including Intellectual Property expert Marc Mohan.
+On Sunday, April 12th, we’re offering something new, an Industry Lunch with a number of fabulous local professionals from the film industry, including Intellectual Property expert Marc Mohan and veteran arts lawyer Kohel Haver.

 Nine Muses Law is an artist-friendly law firm that was founded by Marc Mohan in 2024.
 Marc, a Portlander for 35 years, came to a legal career after decades as an arts journalist and critic, providing a unique appreciation of the intersection between creativity and intellectual property law.
 Marc is a 2020 graduate of Lewis & Clark Law School with a specialization in IP law, and has worked with 40-year veteran arts lawyer Kohel Haver to help a wide array of filmmakers, authors, artists, people in the recording industry, and others in the Portland area and beyond.
 Together they have a particular interest in copyright issues, free speech and "fair use" in documentary filmmaking.